garrandall/popular-music-data/tracks/20-lil-tjay.md

 I can't do a wack verse, industry betrayed me
 Every time you hear my name, you know I'm goin' crazy Really, I'm a trench kid, SB really made me
-Really had the same goal and dream since a baby (Ooh-ooh-ooh)
+Really had the same goal and dream since a baby (Ohohooh

 I just want my name to be around when I ain't here Livin' in the moment, but I want this shit for years